 When contamination is present, or you suspect it’s present, you have a duty to manage the risks from that contamination.
 This is the case even if the contamination happened before you took control of the land.

-Working out whether you’re in management or control over land
+Working out whether you’re in management or control of land

 You’re in ‘management or control’ of land if you can exercise power over that land.
 For example, if you: